wp-plugins/simple-ajax-insert-comments-lite/readme.txt

 == Description ==

-Simple Ajax Insert Comments Lite is a small but powerful plugin for wordpress that allows you to insert and get comments in a fast and easy way to style of social networks.
+Simple Ajax Insert Comments Lite is a small but powerful plugin for wordpress that allows you insert and get comments in a fast and easy.

-Simple Ajax Insert Comments Lite uses Ajax, jQuery and PHP to insert comments for what you don’t need to reload the page.
+Simple Ajax Insert Comments Lite uses Ajax, jQuery and PHP to insert comments for what you don't need to reload the page.

 #### Main Features